antvis/G2/site/docs/manual/core/transform.en.md

 **The Mark Transform** in G2 offers a convenient method for transforming data and mark options, mainly used for analyzing data.
 The core of mark transform, which **filters, modifies, aggregates and generates** new channel values.

 Transform is an array, executed in the order when they are declared.
-It can be configured at the hierarchy of Mark:
+It can be configured at the level of mark:

 ```js
 ({